PaddlePaddle/PARL/docs/parallel_training/overview.rst

 | PARL uses a point-to-point connection for network communication in the
  cluster.
 Unlike other framework like RLlib which replies on redis for communication, PARL is able to achieve much higher throughput.
 The results can be found in figure (b).
+With the same implementation in IMPALA, PARL achieved an increase of 160% on data throughout over Ray(RLlib).

 Automatic deployment
 ^^^^^^^^^^^^^^^^^^^^
-| Unlike other parallel framework like Ray, which fails to import modules from
+| Unlike other parallel frameworks which fail to import modules from
  external files.
 PARL will automatically package all related files and send them to remote machines.